Red Stag Casino Review

 Overview

-Red Stag Casino launched in 2015 as the Deckmedia Group’s second casino running on WGS (Wager Gaming Software) technology — sister to Ozwin, SlotoCash, Fair Go, Uptown Pokies, and Uptown Aces.
-The casino targets Australian players with AUD support, a strong Neosurf bonus, and a seven-deposit welcome package totalling A$2,500 plus 500 free spins.
+Red Stag Casino launched in 2015 under Deckmedia N.V. running on WGS (Wager Gaming Software) technology — the only WGS-platform casino in the Deckmedia cluster, with sisters Ozwin, SlotoCash, Fair Go, Uptown Pokies, Uptown Aces and Slots Capital on the RTG (Spinlogic Gaming) and Rival platforms.
+The casino targets Australian players with AUD support, a strong 300% Neosurf bonus, a seven-deposit welcome package totalling A$2,500 plus 500 free spins, and a distinctive multi-game simultaneous play feature that’s rare in the Australian-facing market.

 Welcome Bonus